ibm-cloud-docs/power-iaas/carbon-calculator.md

 {: ghg-why}
 {: #faq-ccc}

-The data from your workspace is not displayed in the carbon calculator or you are not be able to see the data for your workspace because of the following reasons:
+The data for your workspace is not displayed in the carbon calculator or you are not be able to see the data for your workspace because of the following reasons:
 - Only the data from your workspaces on IBM Power10 or later systems is used to calculate the carbon emissions.
 If your workspace is on IBM Power9 or previous generations, the carbon emissions data is not available.
 - You must have the required permissions or roles to view the data on the carbon calculator.
 For more information about assigning access, see [Assigning access to account management services](https://cloud.ibm.com/docs/account?topic=account-account-services&interface=api#billing-acct-mgmt-api){: external}.
 - The Power Usage Effectiveness (PUE) and Carbon Efficiency Factor (CEF) for your workspace location is set to zero.
 For more information about PUE and CEF, see [Energy and carbon quantification methodology](https://cloud.ibm.com/media/docs/downloads/account/carbon-calc-method-v4.pdf){: external}.

-### How do I track GHG emissions for my account in the carbon calculator?
+### How to view and export GHG emissions for an account in the carbon calculator?
 {: ghg-howtrack}
 {: #faq-ccc}

-To view emissions data for your account, you must be assigned the viewer or higher role on the billing service to view and export the emissions data for the entire account.
+To view and export GHG emissions data for an account, you must be able to access the billing service for that account.
+To access the billing service, you must be the account owner, account administrator, a user with a viewer role, or a user with higher permissions.
 For more information, see [Tracking account emissions with carbon calculator](https://cloud.ibm.com/docs/account?topic=account-tracking-emissions-account){: external}.

 ### How to extract GHG emissions data by using API?
 {: ghg-howextract}
 {: #faq-ccc}

-For more information about extracting emissions data by using API, see [Carbon Calculator API](https://cloud.ibm.com/apidocs/carbon-calculator){: external}.
+You can use APIs to extract GHG emissions data.
+For more information, see [Carbon Calculator API](https://cloud.ibm.com/apidocs/carbon-calculator){: external}.